 Certain properties are subject to local improvement taxes, in which case, the number of the appropriate borrowing by-law is shown.

-Section 2 of the Act Respecting Duties on Transfers of Immovables, grants the Municipalities the authority to set the rates, by regulation, for this tax bracket.
+Under Section 2 of the Act respecting real property duty taxes, the Province grants municipalities the authority to set rates, by regulation, for this tax bracket.

-Following the adoption of By-law 1080-18, the transfer tax rate on the transfer of a building for the portion of the tax base exceeding $500,000 is set as follows:
+Following the adoption of By-law 1080-18, the transfer tax rate on the transfer of an immovable for the portion of the tax base exceeding $500,000 is set as follows:

-Properties under $500,000 are taxed in accordance with provincial standards established by the Quebec Act duties on transfers of immovables.
+Properties under $500,000 are taxed according to the provincial standards established by the law concerning duties on transfers of immovables in Quebec.